ropensci/paleobioDB/README.md

 ### `pbdb_orig_ext`

-Returns a data frame and a plot with the number of new appearances and last appearances of species, genera, families, etc. in your query across time.
-You should set the temporal extent and the resolution of the steps. `orig_ext = 1` plots new appearances:
+Returns a data frame and a plot with the number of appearances and dissapearances of taxa between consecutive time intervals in the data you provide.
+These time intervals are defined by the temporal extent (`temporal_extent`) and resolution (`res`) arguments.
+This is another way of visualizing the same information that is shown in the `pbdb_temp_range()` plot. `orig_ext = 1` plots new appearances:

 ``` r
 pbdb_orig_ext(